ittakesii/swift-classVSstruct-reading-swift-intro-000/README.md

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+both will be equal to "Jason" because they reference the same class

 ### Question 6

 Given this bit of code that uses the `Alien` struct: